A Synergy Scoring Filter for Unsupervised Anomaly Detection with Noisy Data: Experiments

 \subsection{Ablation Study}

 \textbf{Overall effectiveness comparison of the key elements proposed.} We first examine the impact of the proposed key elements on model performance.
 As shown in Table~\ref{tab:ab_key}, MLLA directly enhances the model's overall performance.
 The patch comparison scoring and uncertainty estimation filtering methods independently improve UAD performance in noisy environments.
 However, because half of the samples in each batch are discarded in each iteration, these methods result in greater performance degradation in noise-free environments.
 When a single filtering strategy is applied, the introduction of MLLA still enhances overall model performance.
-Furthermore, incorporating the restoring strategy significantly improves performance across varying noise ratios.
+Furthermore, incorporating the restoring strategy improves performance across varying noise ratios.
 URecall, defined as the second term in Equation \ref{eq:select}, successfully recovers a portion of normal samples from the discarded half, further improving model performance.
-Finally, by combining the synergistic scoring method outlined in Section \ref{slf}, the robust SSFilter is achieved, allowing the model to attain optimal performance. \\ \textbf{Ablation of the patch feature descriptor.} In Table~\ref{tab:ab_pfd}, we compare the impact of different feature levels on the patch feature descriptor.
-This experiment uses both the training and testing sets of MVTecAD, with the recall rate of abnormal samples among discarded samples in each batch as the evaluation metric.
-Given that the number of anomaly samples in MVTecAD is considerably smaller than the number of normal samples, the discard rate is set to 0.3 rather than 0.5 as in other experiments.
-This setup directly reflects the filter's ability to discard noise samples.
-The results indicate that performance is limited when using a single layer for the patch feature descriptor, while multi-layer fusion significantly enhances performance.

-Additional experiments on hyperparameter robustness and detailed complexity comparison results are provided in the appendix.
+Finally, by combining the synergistic scoring method outlined in Section \ref{slf}, the robust SSFilter is achieved, allowing the model to attain optimal performance.